Principal Investigator: José Meirinhos

 The TL approaches medieval philosophy within a double perspective: from its history and from philosophy, without dissociating them.

 We consider that:

-- In the medieval period, though the delimitation of disciplines has been intensely discussed, the separation between philosophy, science and theology is rather thin.
-Approaching medieval philosophy, one must bear in mind this dialectic between disciplines, and that it should be included via cross-disciplinary research.
+- In the Medieval and Early Modern period, though the delimitation of disciplines has been intensely discussed, the separation between philosophy, natural science and theology is rather thin.
+Approaching medieval philosophy, one must bear in mind this dialectic between disciplines, and that it should be aproached via cross-disciplinary research.

 On the other hand, the dissemination of logic as an instrument for arguing in every disciplinary domain, and philosophy's prestige in the search for truth, invite us to look to medieval philosophy in order to find those features distinctive of philosophical thought, and the answer to the problem, itself a philosophical one, of the ends of philosophy;

-- A training in medieval philosophy that sheds light on problematic conceptual connections characteristic of this philosophical domain provides crucial instruments of thought and an acquaintance with sophisticated solutions which are particularly useful to the study of any other period in the history of philosophy, as well as any other disciplinary domain within philosophy.
+- A training in Medieval and Early Modern philosophy that sheds light on problematic conceptual connections characteristic of this philosophical domain provides crucial instruments of thought and an acquaintance with sophisticated solutions which are particularly useful to the study of any other period in the history of philosophy, as well as any other disciplinary domain within philosophy.

 It is from these foundational positions that the TL organizes research and all its associated activities.